 The popularity of the drink grew phenomenally fast and by the the end of the 1700s, the whiskey sold better in Ireland than rum, brandy and gin combined.
 By the 1820s, the distilleries in Dublin were among the biggest in the world and for a time Irish whiskey became the most popular spirit worldwide, far surpassing Scotch whisky.
 Irish distillers even added an “e” to the word to differentiate their product from the inferior version produced in Scotland.

 But this popularity didn’t last.
 Changes in distillation processes and aggressive moves by Scotch distillers cut into the market.
-Then the market virtually disappeared as Ireland engaged in a series of conflicts with it’s biggest market, the U.K., then engaged in civil war with itself, and then saw its American market plowed under the blanket of a ten year prohibition.
+Then the market virtually disappeared as Ireland engaged in a series of conflicts with it’s biggest market, the U.K., then engaged in civil war with itself, and then saw its American market snowed under the blanket of a ten year prohibition.
 By the 1930s, there was virtually nothing left of the booming industry and the decline continued until there were only five distillers remaining by the 1950s.
-When those consolidated, there were only two left in the 1970s-and they were both owned by the same company.
+When those consolidated in the 1970s, there were only two left–and they were both owned by the same company.

 Frankly, I think if it hadn’t been for Irish coffee, the world would have forgotten about Irish whiskey.

 Fortunately in the late 1980s, the trend slowly started to reverse.
 A new distillery opened for the first time in 100 years.
 Others followed and the market share has been steadily growing.
 However, it’s hard to imagine it will ever catch up to Scotch whisky, which today sells 15-16 times better.

 But who knows?
 America is a big market, and we don’t hold huge drinking festivals to celebrate any Scottish saints.
 So maybe it’s just a matter of time until Irish whiskey regains its title.

 I know I’m doing my part to make that goal a reality.